 We manage investment assets and provide services for our clients through our two subsidiaries, Westwood Management and Westwood Trust.
 Westwood Management provides investment advisory services to corporate pension funds, public retirement plans, endowments and foundations, mutual funds and clients of Westwood Trust.
 Westwood Trust provides to institutions and high net worth individuals trust and custodial services and participation in common trust funds that it sponsors.
-Our revenues are generally derived from fees based on a percentage of assets under management, and at December 31, 2004 Westwood Management and Westwood Trust collectively managed assets valued at approximately \$4.0 billion.
-We have been providing investment advisory services since 1983 and, according to recognized industry sources, including Morningstar, Inc., when measured over multi-year periods 6 years and longer, our principal asset classes have consistently ranked above the median in performance within their peer groups.
+Our revenues are generally derived from fees based on a percentage of assets under management, and at December 31, 2005 Westwood Management and Westwood Trust collectively managed assets valued at approximately \$4.9 billion.
+We have been providing investment advisory services since 1983 and, according to recognized industry sources, including Morningstar, Inc., when measured over multi-year periods, our principal asset classes have consistently ranked above the median in performance within their peer groups.

 One of the priorities on which we have focused since our spin-off in 2002 is building a foundation in terms of personnel and infrastructure to support a potentially much larger business.
 We have also developed products that we believe will be desirable within our target institutional marketplace.
-The cost of developing new products and the organization as a whole has resulted in us incurring expenses that do not currently have material offsetting revenue.
+The cost of developing new products and the organization as a whole has resulted in us incurring expenses that, in some cases, do not currently have material offsetting revenue.
 Now that we believe the foundation and the products are in place we are taking these new products to the institutional marketplace and are hopeful that institutional investors will recognize the value in these products and generate new revenue streams for us.
+We began marketing our SMidCap Value product to institutional investment consultants in late 2004; as a result of this targeted marketing effort we gained a number of meaningful SMidCap Value clients in 2005.